 promote the current and future health of our entire Earth, including the water, air, land, and the web of life.

-I am currently exploring the intersections of naturalistic animism, permaculture, mutual aid, and anarchism.
+I am currently exploring the intersection of naturalistic animism, permaculture, mutual aid, rewilding, anarchism, and deep adaptation.